 Noxious weeds and Montana grazing lands: An economic perspective

 We developed a 16-question survey concerning noxious weed management and associated costs.
 The target audience for the survey was livestock producers who were grazing their livestock on privately-owned rangeland in Montana.
-See our article in a recent issue of the Montana IPM bulletin for results.
+See results on noxious weeds and economics in our article in the Montana IPM bulletin.